-She caught Moppet and Mittens, but she could not find Tom anywhere.
+She caught Moppet and Mittens, but she could not find Tom.

 Mrs. Tabitha went up and down all over the house, mewing for Tom Kitten.
 She looked in the pantry under the staircase, and she searched the best spare bedroom that was all covered up with dust sheets.
 She went right upstairs and looked into the attics, but she could not find him anywhere.

-The old house was full of cupboards and passages.
-The walls were thick, and there used to be queer noises inside them, as if there might be a little secret staircase.

-Certainly there were odd little jagged doorways in the wainscot, and things disappeared at night, especially cheese and bacon.
+It was an old, old house, full of cupboards and passages.
+Some of the walls were four feet thick, and there used to be gueer noises inside them, as if there might be a little secret staircase.
+Certainly there were odd little jagged doorways in the wainscot, and things disappeared at night-especially cheese and bacon.

-Mrs. Tabitha became more and more distracted,

-and mewed dreadfully.
+M r s .
+Tabitha became more and more distracted, and mewed dreadfully.

-The Tale of Samuel Whiskers

-While their mother

-was searching the house,

-Moppet and Mittens

-had got into mischief.
+While their mother was searching the house, Moppet and Mittens had got into mischief.